astroport-fi/aips/AIP0/aip0.md

    - Follows the appropriate format of the AIP Template for its type.
    - Is either an original AIP or a replacement for an older AIP.
-   - Has been submitted to the [AIPs GitHub](https://github.com/astroport-fi/aips) repository with a Pull Request by either the AIP Author or a AIP Editor.
+   - Has been submitted to the [AIPs GitHub](https://github.com/astroport-fi/aips) repository with a Pull Request by either the AIP Author or an AIP Editor.

    If the verification is successful, the AIP Editor: